HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 Napari viewer.

 How do we set the pixel size in Napari?
-Most of the time, if the pixel size is provided in the image metadata, napari-aicsimageio will set it automatically.
+Most of the time, if the pixel size is provided in the image metadata, napari-aicsimageio will set it automatically in a property called `scale`.
 We can check this by running the following in Napari's console:

 ```python
 # Get the first image layer